 - Click on the Insert Stuff button then select Enter Embed Code.

 - Paste (for PC: CTRL + V , for Mac: CMD + V) in the embed code of your video in the field.

 Contribute content via a webcam

 If you have a webcam built into your notebook, or as a peripheral to your desktop PC/MAC, or even your iPad, you'll have the ability to create a very short, introductory video 'on the fly'.

 - Login to DeakinAir using your normal Deakin credentials.

-- At the top right-hand side of the screen click on Add New and select CaptureSpace.
+- At the top right-hand side of the screen click on Add New and select Kaltura Capture.

 - In the Launch Application box click on OK.

-- Choose whether you wish to use your webcam and microphone only, record your screen only, or a combination of the two.
-Recording will start automatically in 5 seconds.
+- Choose whether you wish to use your webcam and microphone, record your screen, audio only or a combination.
+Recording will start automatically in 3 seconds.

 - You will be given a preview of your recording.
-In this section, you can Trim and Chop the video, as well as adding Titles and Credits.
-Click Done.
+Click Save and Upload.

 - You can then view your video in the My Media section of DeakinAir.